 By 2030, IT’s primary focus will shift to providing strategic business value by delivering innovative products and services.
 However, traditionally siloed and process-driven IT departments are not well suited for the speed and adaptability needed to take advantage of emerging digital business opportunities.

-Software-as-a-Service (SaaS), Infrastructure-as-a-Service (IaaS), and Platform-as-a-service (PaaS) models will increasingly give way to a boundless Everything-as-a-service (XaaS) dynamic whereby IT is managed as a malleable product highly conducive to innovation.
+Cloud computing models such as Software-as-a-Service (SaaS), Infrastructure-as-a-Service (IaaS), and Platform-as-a-Service (PaaS) models will increasingly give way to a boundless Everything-as-a-Service (XaaS) dynamic whereby IT is managed as a malleable product highly conducive to innovation.

-Evolved 5G wireless networks will deliver high-bandwidth, low-latency connections that will power advanced industrial IoT and digital twin platforms.
+Evolved 5G wireless networks will deliver high-bandwidth, low-latency connections that will power advanced industrial internet of things (IoT) and digital twin platforms.
 China will be in the process of building out the first 6G networks.

 Advanced edge computing will provide real-time local data processing, enhancing IoT systems while reducing network traffic in the cloud.
 Sensor-laden machines will increasingly communicate among themselves, make decisions without human intervention, and invoke self-healing mechanisms

-Augmented reality will be common in many business environments including warehouses and employee training programs.
+Virtual reality (VR) and augmented reality (AR) will be common in many business environments including warehouses and employee training programs.